Use rmate with Sublime Text, an improved fork of rsub.

 ssh -R 52698:localhost:52698 email@example.com

-After running the server, you can just open the file on the remote system by
+After running the server, you can just open the file by typing the following command in your remote system's terminal:

 … or if you renamed it to